laihco/slugfest/README.md

 [i18n + l10n] Support three different natural languages including English, a language with a logographic script (e.g. 中文), and a language with a right-to-left script (e.g. العربية).

 ## F3 Reflection

+Melissa Roasles

+F3 proved to be a big challenge since it was now time to make sure everything was working and in the right place.
+Orignally our Git pages had gotten messed out and wouldnt load our game properly, not being able to access files.
+I went in a spent a few hours editing and trying to figure out why that was the case.
+Through multiple different fixes such as changing the build file, the deno file, and the index file I made some edits to how the inventory was accessed adding a DOM and got it all to work.
+I also ending up adding the save state that allows the game to be saved across platforms.
+In F3 I realized that tackling problems earlier is a better idea then waiting till later, for it can save people the pain of trying to find where the problem exactly is.

 ## Introducing the team